nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-17.md

 ## Fix Inline Parameter Not Working When Direct Download Enabled

-Blobs are now displayed in the browser with inline parameter and S3 direct download
+Blobs are now displayed in the browser with inline parameter and S3 direct download.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32451](https://jira.nuxeo.com/browse/NXP-32451)